yantonov/arc-aliases/README.md

-Arc version contol system does not support shell aliases.
+Arc version control system does not support shell aliases.

 This repository contains some of custom aliases to arc vcs.